 The migratory bird list generated is not a list of all birds in your project area, only a subset of birds of priority concern.
 To learn more about how your list is generated, and see options for identifying what other birds may be in your project area, please see the FAQ "What does IPaC use to generate the migratory birds potentially occurring in my specified location".
-Please be aware this report provides the "probability of presence" of birds within the 10 km grid cell(s), that overlap your project, not your exact project area, when they might be there, and if they might be present).
-The list helps you know what to look for to confirm presence, and helps guide you in knowing when to implement conservation measures to avoid or minimize impacts to migratory bird from about conservation measures.
-It can implement to avoid or minimize impacts to migratory bird from great project provided, leave a label of the provided,
+Please be aware this report provides the "probability of presence" of birds within the 10 km grid cell(s) that overlap your project; not your exact project; not your exact project; not your exact project area, please see the FAQ "What does IPaC use to generate the migratory birds the texistence of the "no data" indicator (are donizontal bar).
+A high survey effort is high, then the probability of presence" of birds within the 10 km grid cell(s) that overlap your project; not your exact project